-- Add the CVM to the subnet of the VPC and direct the route table to the NAT gateway so that all outbound access requests are delivered via the public IP address of the NAT gateway.
+- Add the CVM to the VPC subnet and direct the route table to the NAT Gateway so that all outbound access requests are delivered via the public IP address of the NAT Gateway.

-- The network attribute of the scaling group is set as this subnet, so that all CVMs created for scale-out will use the NAT gateway for outbound access.
+- The network attribute of the scaling group is set as this subnet, so that all CVMs created for scale-out will use the NAT Gateway for the outbound access.

 Step 1: create a VPC and subnet